actions-marketplace-validations/ahmadafrasiyab_s4-security-scan/README.md

 ```
 ## Usage

-The following are example snippets for a Github yaml workflow configuration. <br/>
+The following are example snippets for a Github yaml workflow configuration.
+Feel free to change the trigger at which you want your flow to run e.g. you can run it when a pull request is opened by changing the type field from 'labeled' to 'opened'  <br/>

 Send the JSON (default) payload to a webhook: